Tropic Thunder: Filming

-The film advising company Warriors Inc. was enlisted to ensure the war scenes, including the attire worn by the actors, looked authentic.
-Former members of the U.S. military taught the actors how to handle, fire, and reload their weapons, as well as perform various tactical movements.
-The opening war scene was filmed over three weeks and required fifty stuntmen.
+The film advising company Warriors Inc. was enlisted to ensure that the war scenes looked authentic, including the attire worn by the actors.
+Former members of the U.S. military taught the actors how to handle, fire, and reload their weapons, as well as to perform various tactical movements.
+The opening war scene was filmed over three weeks and required 50 stuntmen.
 Animatics were used to map out the necessary camera angles for filming.

 Effects

 Six companies working on different scenes and elements created 500 shots of visual effects in the film.
 These were at times altered weekly due to the reactions of test audiences in screenings.
 CIS Visual Effects Group assisted with the Scorcher VI faux trailer and twenty additional shots for the home media release.
 To expand on the comedy in the film, some of the explosions and crashes were embellished to look more destructive.
 The visual effects supervisor Michael Fink reflected on the exaggerated explosions: "We worked really hard to make the CG crashing helicopter in the hot landing sequence look real.
 Ben was adamant about that, but at the same time he wanted the explosion to be huge.
 When you see it hit the ground, it was like it was filled with gasoline!
 It was the same thing with Ben's sergeant character, who almost intercepts a hand grenade ...
 Now, I was in the Army for three years and no hand grenade would make an explosion like that ...
 But it was a big dramatic moment and it looks really cool ... and feels kind of real."